os-climate/sostrades-dev-tools/docs/source/developer_manual.md

 1. Declare an instance of the Study class in your script.
 2. Call the `load_data()` method on the instance.
 This method will invoke the `setup_usecase()` method written in the `usecase*.py` file to populate the necessary data.
 To find all the data and their namespaces you can use the `display_treeview_nodes()` method with the  `display_variables` argument at True (see the example below).
 3. If you want the usecase to be filled with all the necessary data to be executed you can test that you have all the needed data by executing the study by calling the `run()` method.
 If necessary data are missing it will return an error describing the missing data.
-4. You can also test your usecase with the method `test()`, it will check the configuration and the data integrity, its runs twice to see that it reproduces the same results and all post-processing linked to the use case (the one in all the wrapp of the associated process) are validated .
+4. You can also test your usecase with the method `test()`, it will check the configuration and the data integrity, its runs twice to see that it reproduces the same results and all post-processing linked to the use case (the one in all the wrapper of the associated process) are validated .

 ![study test](images/study_script.png)